IceWaterNotIce/IceWaterNotIce.github.io/_blogs/2023-11-14-blog-template.md

 ---
-title: Post Template
+title: Blog Template

 ---

-## Post Template
+## Blog Template

-This is a template for a post.
-It is not meant to be used as a post itself.
+This is a template for a Blog.
+It is not meant to be used as a Blog itself.